 Alberta is already the largest hydrogen producer in Canada.
 Alberta’s workforce knows how to safely produce, handle and use large quantities of hydrogen.
 The companies below have already invested in industrial processes for hydrogen.

 Alberta’s private sector is already investing in the provincial hydrogen economy, recent projects include:

-Projects for industrial processes, power generation and energy storage
+Projects for production, industrial processes, power generation and energy storage